Document management, data, diaries etc

 • Administrators/Assistants (with appropriate user login access): Responsible for managing calendars for executives or teams, ensuring efficient scheduling and coordination.

-6. Review This SOP will be reviewed annually or as needed, following any significant changes in Maltix's integrated calendar tools or internal workflow processes.
+This SOP will be reviewed annually or as needed, following any significant changes in Maltix's integrated calendar tools or internal workflow processes.

 Was this article helpful?